getTraitDensity.Rdget_trait_density combines (descriptor x taxon) density data with (taxon x trait) data to a (descriptor x trait) data set.

 MWTL for the data sets.

-mapBtrait for simple plotting functions.
+map_key for simple plotting functions.

-getDensity for functions working with density data.
+get_density for functions working with density data.

-getDbIndex for extracting bioturbation and bioirrigation indices.
+get_Db_index for extracting bioturbation and bioirrigation indices.

-extendTrait for functions working with traits.
+extend_trait for functions working with traits.

 When traits of certain taxa are not found, they are put equal to 0 and

-calculation will proceed; this will be notified only when verbose
+calculation will proceed; this will be notified only when verbose is set

-to TRUE
+to TRUE.

 When that happens, the taxa that were ignored can be found in attributes(..)$notrait